How Much Life Insurance Do I Need?

 Keep in mind this is not a one-time expense, but an expense that you’ll need to pay as long as the equity you have in your home is below 20%.

 Given how costly PMI can be, it’s no wonder many homebuyers are eager to avoid the expense.
-Here are some ways you can avoid paying PMI.
+Here are five ways you can avoid paying PMI.

 Perhaps the most obvious solution to the PMI dilemma is to reconsider buying a home until you’re able to put 20% down, thereby avoiding PMI entirely.
 While this might delay your homeownership dreams for some time, it might also provide you with an opportunity to take a step back and consider if now is really the best time for you to take on the responsibility and expense of homeownership.